AVargas-C/arduino-smart-bin/README.md

 ## Overview

-Arduino Smart Bin is a motion-activated waste management system developed through four progressive phases.
-The system integrates a PIR motion sensor with RGB LED status indicators and a servo-controlled lid mechanism.
+Arduino Smart Bin is a motion-activated waste management system that encourages recycling by dispensing metro/subway tickets as rewards.
+When users dispose of trash in the bin, the system automatically detects the motion and dispenses a ticket as an incentive.
+Developed through four progressive phases, the system integrates a PIR motion sensor with RGB LED status indicators and a servo-controlled ticket dispenser mechanism.

 ## Project Phases